diku-dk/hpps-e2024-pub/week1/README.md

 ## C Exercises

-The main purpose of the following exercises is to give you more experience with programming in C, as well as prepare you for A1 (the first mandatory assignment).
+The main purpose of the following exercises is to give you experience with programming in C, as well as prepare you for A1 (the first mandatory assignment).
 They mostly consist of setting up a working C development environment (compiler, editor), which you will need today.

 For the coding exercises, you should use `make` to build your programs.
 To parametrize `make` to build with all the necessary